 Mortgages You Can Get With Bad Credit

 When underwriting a mortgage, lenders look at more than just your credit score.
-So having poor credit isn’t always the end of the road.
+So, having poor credit isn’t always the end of the road.
 Your income, overall debt, and how much cash you have on hand are also considered when assessing your ability to repay a mortgage.
-This makes shopping around crucial because every lender will assess a borrower differently, says Speakman, the Zillow economist.
-Different lenders may qualify you for better rates.
+This makes shopping around crucial because every lender will assess a borrower differently, says Matthew Speakman, an economist with Zillow.
+Different lenders may offer you better rates.

 Here are a few types of mortgage options if you have bad credit.

 A common type of loan available for those with poor credit is a government-backed loan.
 While these loans are underwritten and issued by approved lenders, they are still guaranteed by the government.
-So these mortgages are less risky for lenders, and therefore can have lower credit score requirements.
+These mortgages are less risky for lenders, and therefore can have lower credit score requirements.

 But these guidelines are the floor, and recently lenders have increased their standards for many government-secured mortgages.
 You used to be able to get an FHA loan with a 580-600 credit score, but now restrictions are tighter due to the pandemic, said Alex Borge, a housing counselor with the nonprofit HUD-approved counseling agency Debthelper.com.
 Some lenders have increased their requirement to 700 on FHA loans, he said.